-If you are like me, most of what you knew about birth control, contraception and family planning before marriage consisted of “pop a pill/get an injection to prevent pregnancy on my wedding night.”
+If you are like me, most of what you knew about contraceptives, birth control and family planning before marriage consisted of “pop a pill/get an injection to prevent pregnancy on your wedding night!“

-Perhaps you are the bride who did get pregnant on her wedding night (nothing wrong with that).
+Perhaps you are the bride who did get pregnant on her wedding night.

 Before we start, let me clarify that yes, I believe God is sovereign over all of marriage, including our fertility.

 He can interrupt our methods and redirect our lives, no doubt.
-Pills or plans don’t (or shouldn’t) carry the day, the will of God does!
+Contraceptive pills or plans don’t (or shouldn’t) carry the day, the will of God does!

 That said, I also believe God allows couples to have a say as to when they want to start a family; the reason a woman is only fertile one day out of the entire month!